dev-xo/remix-auth-totp/docs/README.md

   )
 }

-export async function action({ request }: DataFunctionArgs) {
+export async function action({ request }: ActionFunctionArgs) {
   await authenticator.authenticate('TOTP', request, {
-    // The `successRedirect` route it's required.
+    // The `successRedirect` route will be used to verify the OTP code.
-    // User is not authenticated yet.
-    // We want to redirect to our verify code form. (/verify-code or any other route).
+    // This could be the current pathname or any other route that renders the verification form.
     successRedirect: '/verify',

-    // The `failureRedirect` route it's required.
-    // We want to display any possible error message.
+    // The `failureRedirect` route will be used to render any possible error.
+    // If not provided, ErrorBoundary will be rendered instead.
     failureRedirect: '/login',
   })
 }